-4.18 Conservation and enhancement of the of the special qualities of the area the natural beauty, wildlife habitats, and cultural heritage - is one of the statutory purposes of the National Park and is strongly embedded in national and local planning policies.
-It also has strong local support.

-4.19 Patching Pond is an attractive man-made feature of the parish, extending to 2.2 hectares (5.5 acres).
+- 4.19 This will also help meet the first national park purpose of conserving and enhancing the special character of the area and is in line with national and local planning policies. - 4.20 Conservation and enhancement of the of the special qualities of the area the natural beauty, wildlife habitats, and cultural heritage - is one of the statutory purposes of the National Park and is strongly embedded in national and local planning policies.
+It also has strong local support. - 4.21 Patching Pond is an attractive man-made feature of the parish, extending to 2.2 hectares (5.5 acres).
 It was originally created for water supply and fishing and is believed to date from medieval times.
 There is no direct public access to the pond, although a public footpath runs from the rear of "the World's End "PH parallel to, and some distance from, its western side.
 The pond itself has private owners, and fishing rights are managed through a private syndicate.

-4.20 This policy supports any development proposals which conserve or enhance the natural environment, and identifies those special features which are of particular importance, either as statutory (\) or non-statutory designations.
+4.22 This policy supports any development proposals which conserve or enhance the natural environment, and identifies those special features which are of particular importance, either as statutory (marked with \) or non-statutory designations.

-Planning policy: PLACES 6 - Protection of higher quality farmland
+Planning policy: PLACES 8 - Protection of higher quality farmland